miyako/4d-plugin-office-automation/README.md

 ### Issues

-On windows, `CreateDispatch` creates a new dispath. need to search for running instances first.
+On windows, `CreateDispatch` creates a new dispatch. need to search for running instances first.

 ```c
 COleException e;